gvwilson/thirdbit/src/fiction/bear/index.md

 and there doesn't seem to be much business for us here."

 Noxy nodded.
-Ghorahj had a lot of things, but a shortage of water wasn't one of them.
+Ghohraj had a lot of things, but a shortage of water wasn't one of them.
 "How did you wind up carrying Shudarga?"

 The cloudherd shrugged.